 What is SLAS?

-Founded in 1964 SLAS is one of the leading Latin American studies organizations in Europe, and a registered charity.
-We hold an annual conference and publish the Bulletin of Latin American Research (BLAR).
+The Society for Latin American Studies was founded in 1964 and is one of the leading Latin American studies organizations in Europe.
 We have around 400 members.
 While most are academics and PhD students, members also include diplomats, journalists, and research analysts from business and non-governmental organisations.
-More about us...

 BLAR Book Series